nashcheez/calendar/readme.md

 **Few features/implementations in the code:**

-* The Calendar application only displays the current events retrieved from the sample JSON, and does not have have the Edit/Delete/Cancel functionalities.
+* The Calendar application only displays the current events retrieved from the sample `JSON`, and does not have have the Edit/Delete/Cancel functionalities.

-* I took the independence and have played a bit with the CSS to improve the aesthetic behaviour of the application.
+* I took the independence and have played a bit with the `CSS` to improve the aesthetic behaviour of the application.

 * I have tried to maintain an object oriented architecture & implemented encapsulation, where all the global variables & functions are attributed to a single object per file.